3 new COVID-19 cases in Singapore, including 12-year-old student from Raffles Institution: MOH

 The woman lives in the Jalan Jurong Kechil area.

-Case 95 is a 44-year-old Singapore man who is linked to Case 93, a 38-year-old Singaporean man currently isolated at Ng Teng Fong General Hospital.
+Case 95 is a 44-year-old Singaporean man who is linked to Case 93, a 38-year-old Singaporean man currently isolated at Ng Teng Fong General Hospital.

-Case 95 was diagnosed with COVID-19 on Thursday morning is currently warded at the National Centre for Infectious Diseases.
+He was diagnosed with COVID-19 on Thursday morning is currently warded at the National Centre for Infectious Diseases.
+He has no recent travel history to China, Daegu and Cheongdo.

-Case 96 is a 12-year-old Singaporean student at Raffles Institution who is linked to Case 94.
+Case 96 is a 12-year-old Singaporean student at Raffles Institution who is a family member of Case 94.

 He became unwell on Feb 21 and was confirmed to have COVID-19 infection on Feb 27.
 He is currently warded in an isolation room at KK Women’s and Children’s Hospital.

-The Ministry of Education (MOE) said on Thursday that the Year 1 student at Raffles Institution had not been in school since Feb 21.
+The Ministry of Education (MOE) said on Thursday that the Year 1 student at Raffles Institution has not been in school since Feb 21.

 He had attended a language class on Feb 20 at the MOE Language Centre in Bishan.

-Raffles Institution and the MOE Language Centre (Bishan) will suspend classes on Friday for thorough cleaning and disinfecting, said MOE.
+Raffles Institution and the language centre will suspend classes on Friday for thorough cleaning and disinfecting, said MOE.
 Classes will resume on Monday.

 Additionally, co-curricular activities (CCAs) for Year 1 to Year 6 in Raffles Institution will be suspended for two weeks.